trustedsec/SysmonCommunityGuide/install-and-configuration.md

 * **WmiEvent** - Information on the creation, deletion, and modification of WMI permanent event components in the CIM database

+* **FileDelete** - Saves when possible and logs file deletion or file wipes.

+* **ClipboardChange** - Stores and logs text that is stored in to the clipboard by processes and context of who stored the text.

 Configuration File
 ==================